shivanirathore24/Learn-ReactJS/Component-Lifecycle/README.md

 call but you have to mention a condition to check if the previous state or props has changed or not.

+The updated code includes a state object and a handleIncrease method that modifies the state by increasing the count value.
+This addition triggers the component's update lifecycle methods whenever the state changes.
+   - handleIncrease -> is triggered by clicking the "Increase" button, which calls setState.
+Calling setState triggers a re-render, which invokes the component's update lifecycle methods.
+   - getDerivedStateFromProps -> is called before every render, even after state changes.
+   - render method -> re-renders the component to reflect the updated count.
+   - getSnapshotBeforeUpdate -> is called right before the DOM updates.
+Used to capture information from the DOM (though you’re returning null).
+   - componentDidUpdate -> Called after the DOM has been updated to reflect the new state.

+This sequence repeats every time you click the "Increase" button.